Full Quantum Work Statistics for Non-Homogeneous Many-Body Systems: relaxation function from LR-thTDDFT microscopic approach

 Building upon the GLRT framework, we now demonstrate that LR-thTDDFT can, in principle, provide a first-principles approach to the relaxation function.
 To keep the discussion general~\cite{Palamara2024}, consider a system described by the interacting Hamiltonian

 where $\hat{H}_0$ denotes that component of $\hat H$ which is independent of the external potential; i.e., in DFT terminology, the universal Hohenberg-Kohn~(HK) Hamiltonian~\cite{Hohenberg1964, Franca2018} and $\hat{V}_{\msc{ext}}$ represents a time-dependent external potential governed by a set of $\mathcal{L}$ dynamic control parameters $\lambda_i(t) = [\lambda_i^0 + \delta\lambda_i(t)]$.
-Here, the dependence on the index $i$ encodes the spatial modulation of the external field, while the local operators $\hat{A}_i$ define the corresponding coupling channels.
 This general form of $\hat{H}$ encompasses a broad range of systems, including spin chains as well as fermionic and bosonic models.
 The central quantity in TDDFT is the time-dependent expectation value

 where $\hat{\rho}(t)$ is the unitarily evolved density operator originating from the initial grand-canonical or canonical thermal state $\hat{\rho}_{\beta}^{\th}[\{\lambda_i\}]$.
-The Runge-Gross (RG) theorem~\cite{RungeGross1984} establishes, under fairly general conditions and with certain subtleties for lattice systems~\cite{LiUllrich2008, Farzanehpour2012}, a one-to-one correspondence between the set of time-dependent ``\textit{densities}'' $\{a_i(t)\}$ and the external controllers $\{\lambda_i(t)\}$, and thus with $\hat{V}_{\msc{ext}}[\{\lambda_i(t)\}]$, for a given initial state.
+The Runge-Gross (RG) theorem~\cite{RungeGross1984} establishes, under fairly general conditions and with certain subtleties for lattice systems~\cite{LiUllrich2008, Farzanehpour2012, Coe2015}, a one-to-one correspondence between the set of time-dependent ``\textit{densities}'' $\{a_i(t)\}$ and the external controllers $\{\lambda_i(t)\}$, and thus with $\hat{V}_{\msc{ext}}[\{\lambda_i(t)\}]$, for a given initial state.
 Furthermore, the van Leeuwen theorem~\cite{van1999mapping} guarantees the existence of a non-interacting reference system evolving under an effective potential that reproduces the same density dynamics as the interacting system.
 This potential, referred to as the time-dependent Kohn-Sham (KS) potential, incorporates both the external driving and the Hartree-exchange-correlation~(Hxc) contributions.
 In the lattice formulation, these contributions appear as site-resolved KS fields, which should not be confused with the thermodynamic work parameters, and are denoted by $\lambda_{i,\hxc}[\{a_i(t)\}]$.
 Accordingly, the KS work parameters take the form

 where $\lambda_{i,\mathrm{KS}}(t)$ is the discrete analogue of the continuum KS potential, now acting on the local operators $\hat A_i$.
 As a consequence, the interacting Hamiltonian~(\ref{eq:H-general}) is replaced by the KS Hamiltonian